New York / County

 Healthcare

-College Point residents have access to major hospitals such as NewYork-Presbyterian Queens and Flushing Hospital Medical Center, both offering comprehensive emergency and surgical services.
-The area benefits from a high physician-to-resident ratio of 3.5 per 1,000 people and a health insurance coverage rate above 90%.
-Healthcare quality is strong, providing peace of mind for families and individuals alike.
+College Point residents have access to quality healthcare, with major hospitals like NewYork-Presbyterian Queens and Flushing Hospital Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 3.5 per 1,000 people and 90.1% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals